ring-clojure/ring/SPEC-alpha.md

 Called when a text or binary message frame is received from the client.
 The `message` argument may be a `String` or a `java.nio.ByteBuffer` depending on whether the message is text or binary.

+#### on-ping

+Called when a "ping" frame is received from the client.
+The `data` argument is a `java.nio.ByteBuffer` that contains optional client session data.

+If the user implements this method, they are responsible for sending the return "pong" that the websocket protocol expects.

 #### on-pong